babel/website/docs/usage/transformers.md

 The `selfContained` optional transformer does three things:

- - Automatically requires `regenerator/runtime-module` when you use generators/async functions.
+ - Automatically requires `6to5-runtime/regenerator` when you use generators/async functions.
- - Automatically requires `core-js` and maps ES6 static methods and built-ins.
+ - Automatically requires `6to5-runtime/core-js` and maps ES6 static methods and built-ins.
- - Removes the inline 6to5 helpers and uses a module instead.
+ - Removes the inline 6to5 helpers and uses the module `6to5-runtime/helpers` instead.

 #### Regenerator aliasing